sensu/sensu-docs/content/sensu-go/5.18/operations/monitor-sensu/monitor-sensu-with-sensu.md

   runtime_assets:
     - monitoring-plugins
 {{< /code >}}

 {{< /language-toggle >}}

-## Postgres
+## Monitor Postgres

+**COMMERCIAL FEATURE**: Access enterprise-scale Postgres event storage in the packaged Sensu Go distribution.
+For more information, see [Get started with commercial features][5].

-In larger Sensu deployments, [Postgres may be used as an alternative datastore][postgres] to enable larger amounts of events to be processed.
-When using Postgres, the connection to Postgres is exposed on Sensu's `/health` endpoint, and will look like the example below:
+Larger Sensu deployments may use [Postgres as an alternative datastore][4] to process larger numbers of events.
+The connection to Postgres is exposed on Sensu's `/health` endpoint and will look like the example below:

 {{< code json >}}
 {